-Accumulated other comprehensive loss totaled \$488 thousand at December 31, 2022, an increase of \$14 thousand compared with year-end 2021 and an increase of \$241 thousand compared with year-end 2020.
+Accumulated other comprehensive loss totaled \$457 thousand at December 31, 2023, a decrease of \$31 thousand compared with year-end 2022 and a decrease of \$17 thousand compared with year-end 2021.
 Certain employees participate in a non-qualified Defined Benefit Pension Restoration Plan (Plan).
-Accounting guidance requires recognition of the Plan's underfunded status and unamortized actuarial gains and losses and prior service costs or credits as a liability with an offsetting adjustment to accumulated other comprehensive income/loss.
+Accounting guidance requires recognition of the Plan's underfunded status and unamortized actuarial gains and losses and prior service costs or credits as a liability with an offsetting adjustment to accumulated other comprehensive loss.